+Traveling was dangerous thanks to bandits and pirates, and during his decades on the road, Ibn Battuta was robbed, attacked, and shipwrecked.
+He survived fevers, diarrhea, and loneliness, traveling on camels, in wagons, on foot, by ship, and with other pilgrims in caravans for safety.
 In the cities he visited, Ibn Battuta met local rulers who gave him silver coins, gold, wool, robes, food, candles, slaves, and places to sleep.
 Because he was a Muslim scholar and judge, Muslim rulers he encountered treated him as an esteemed guest.
 He visited mosques and bazaars, observing the locals’ rituals, clothing, and food.
 He also prayed, studied with theologians, and worked as a judge to settle disputes.

-Leaving Mecca, he sailed on the Red Sea, seeing Yemen, the Horn of Africa, and Somalia in 1331.
+He sailed on the Red Sea, seeing Yemen, the Horn of Africa, and Somalia in 1331.
 He made another pilgrimage to Mecca before going to Palestine.
 In Constantinople, he was impressed by the Hagia Sophia (but decided, as a non-Christian, not to go inside) and met the Byzantine emperor.
 He then went through Afghanistan, reaching India via the Hindu Kush, a snow-covered mountain range.

-In 1354, he returned home to Morocco.
+In 1354, he again returned home to Morocco.
 The sultan hired a poet, Ibn Juzayy, to work with Ibn Battuta while the great explorer described, from memory, the experiences he’d accumulated over almost 30 years.
 Together they created the Rihla, the lone account of Ibn Battuta’s travels.
 Ibn Battuta went on to work as a judge in Morocco until his death in the late 1360s.

 Because the Rihla was in Arabic, it was known mostly to Muslims until a German scholar got his hands on a manuscript in the early 1800s, and a translation was published in 1818.
 Scholars believe that Ibn Battuta probably didn’t personally visit all the cities he claimed to, pointing to the relative vagueness of his descriptions of China, for example.
 He may have embellished some descriptions with anecdotes he had heard from people he met or with passages from previous travel texts, and he made a few geographical mistakes.
 For example, he thought the Niger River was a tributary of the Nile.
 However, these errors may have been a result of a hazy memory as Ibn Battuta recalled journeys undertaken decades before.